Hosseindbr/Credit_Risk_Analysis/README.md

 ### Summary

 The financial industry values sensitivity over precision when determining the risk and default rate of loan candidates.
 Banks want all high-risk individuals to be marked as high-risk in order to prevent them from defaulting.
 My analysis showed that all six algorithms had a really low precision rate for high risk individuals.
-A maximum precision of ?? was achieved by the Easy Ensemble AdaBoost Classifier, which is still regarded as being quite low for identifying high-risk borrowers.
-In other words, out of all customers who were labeled as high-risk, ?? were really high-risk.
+A maximum High-Risk Precision of 9% was achieved by the Easy Ensemble AdaBoost Classifier, which is still regarded as being quite low for identifying high-risk borrowers.
+In other words, out of all customers who were labeled as high-risk, 9%  were really high-risk.
 In ontrast, all the algorythem work perfectly to define low-risk customers.

-In terms of sensitivity, The easy ensemble adaboost model was the most sensitive (91% for high-risk individuals and 94% for low-risk individuals).
-Therefore, 91% of the time, all high-risk individuals are classified as high-risk.
+In terms of sensitivity, The easy ensemble adaboost model was the most sensitive (92% for high-risk individuals and 94% for low-risk individuals).
+Therefore, 92% of the time, all high-risk individuals are classified as high-risk.
 Other two models that had high recall were the Random Forest Classifier (67%) and SMOTEENN Resample (70%).

 Balanced Accurracy Score is another indication of model efficiency.
 A model's accuracy is measured by how many of its predictions match the classification, out of all the predictions.
 Clearly, the Easy Ensemble AdaBoost Classifier had the highest accuracy score by far.
 Therefore, We should choose this model due to its high accuracy, precision, and sensitivity,